 For those of you that are small on space, double up your bedroom as an area where you can both sleep and work.
 But just because you use your bedroom as a calming area, doesn’t mean it has to compromise on style.
 Interior design guru Athina Bluff has injected her bedroom with candles and flowers to add a touch of luxury to her room.
 A chalk board calendar on her wall is a great way to keep organised in style.

 SIMPLICITY AT ITS FINEST

 Sometimes all you need is a wooden desk and a few house plants to create calm and serenity in your working space.
-Here, Sophie Lee going for the minimalist approach and styles her desk with potted plants and ceramics.
-She’s added an orange filling cabinet to bring a pop of colour to her space and store away all her paperwork to keep her desk tidy.
+Here, Sophie Lee goes for the minimalist approach and styles her desk with potted plants and ceramics.
+She’s added an orange filling cabinet to bring a pop of colour to her space and to store away all her paperwork to keep her desk tidy.

 WORK THE ROOM

 Your home office should be as chic, comfortable and practical as the rest of your home.
-Food writer, Rosie Birkett, manages to find the perfect balance between functionality and style by placing a wall art above her desk, alongside storage trunks and plants which bring the room to life.
+Food writer, Rosie Birkett, manages to find the perfect balance between functionality and style by placing wall art above her desk, alongside storage trunks and plants which bring the room to life.

 Feeling inspired?SHOP ALL HOME FURNITURE AND ACCESSORIES »